infinity0/msg-notes/index.rst

 of 2-party DH that current ratchets are based on, by analysing the dependency relationships between the messages of the underlying protocol.

-.. [#N1] Some group communication applications do not require this, but we
+.. [#Npart] Some group communication applications do not require this, but we
     think it is consistent with intuition for a "*private*" chat.

+.. [#Npriv] An more private mode would make non-contact members pseudonymous,
+    but this requires more advanced techniques which we overlook for now.
+    However, we believe that our proposals do not prevent this from being implemented as an extension in the future.

-.. [#N2] These are implemented using cryptographic hashes, but the mentioned
+.. [#Nhash] These are implemented using cryptographic hashes, but the mentioned
     properties are the important interfaces to the overall scheme.

 .. toctree::